alex23lemm/RShiny-EC2Bootstrap/README.md

     install.packages("ggplot2")
     q()         # quit R
     ```

--   A few other packages are highly recommended but you might encounter issues installing certain packages due to
-    memory limitations available on the EC2 instance or missing libraries in our EC2 instance.
-For more details,
-    please refer to the [Problematic Packages](#problematic-packages) section for a brief outline.

 -   Other than that, you can come back anytime in the future to install R-packages by logging in with `su` and
     installing R packages via the command line.